A Second Chance (2015 film)

-A Second Chance is a 2015 Filipino romantic drama film directed by Cathy Garcia-Molina starring John Lloyd Cruz and Bea Alonzo.
-The film is the sequel to Molina's 2007 film One More Chance.
+A Second Chance is a 2015 Filipino romantic drama film directed by Cathy Garcia-Molina and co-written by Carmi G. Raymundo and Vanessa R. Valdez.
+A sequel to Molina's 2007 film One More Chance, John Lloyd Cruz and Bea Alonzo reprised their respective roles as Popoy and Basha.

-The film, upon its release in the Philippines, was a box office success, earning on its opening day.
-A Second Chance also received generally favorable reviews from film critics and audiences.
-On its 4th week, the film earned more than worldwide to become the sixth highest-grossing Filipino film of all time.
+A Second Chance was a box office success, earning on its opening day.
+It also received generally favorable reviews from film critics and audiences.
+On its fourth week, the film earned more than worldwide, surpassing Starting Over Again to become the highest-grossing Filipino film of all time until the release of The Super Parental Guardians in 2016.
+The film was nominated for 14 FAMAS Awards, including Best Picture, Best Director (Garcia-Molina), Best Actor (Cruz), and Best Actress (Alonzo), but it did not win in any category.

 Synopsis

-In the continuation of Popoy and Basha's love story from One More Chance, we find the couple walking down the aisle and vowing to love each other "forever" and "ever."
+In the continuation of Popoy and Basha's love story from One More Chance, we find the couple walking down the aisle and vowing to love each other "forever" and "ever".
 A Second Chance explores the realities and intricacies of Popoy and Basha's married life.
-We find Popoy as a failed achiever, struggling to keep his business and self-esteem intact, while Basha has given up so much in her life to keep their marriage together.
+Popoy is a failed achiever, struggling to keep his business and self-esteem intact, while Basha has given up so much in her life to keep their marriage together.